 Halberd, Plough share, Ace of spades, Anchor, Cyclamor, Torch, Bow, Arch, Harp, Non-classic artifact, Winnowing fan, Crozier, Conductor's baton, Pair of scales, Ship, Oar, Sail, Norman ship, Beret, Grenade, Ecclesiastical cap, Arm vambraced, Knight, Chain, Covered cup, Monstrance, Bell, Bell tower, Cannon dismounted, Carbuncle, Castle, Ribbon, Clarion, Nail, Cord, Dagger, Key ward, Turret, With a turret, Armillary sphere, Sword, Federschwert, Sabre, Parchment, Scroll, Arrow, Club, Garb, Sheaf of tobacco, Scythe, Gauntlet, Axe, Buckle, Galician granary, Polish winged hussar, Church, Oil lamp, Spear, Spear's head, Fleam, Letter, Book, Open book, Closed book, Bookmark, Page, Line, Lantern, Key, Four crescents joined millsailwise, Hammer, Menorah, Mortar, Pestle, Number, Knot, Celtic Trinity knot, Water-bouget, Comb, Piano, Millstone, Millrind, Millwheel, Clay pot, Bridge, Cuffed, Hourglass, Chess rooks, Compass rose, Rosette of acanthus leaves, Mullet of six points pierced, Broken, Portcullis, Wheel, Wagon-wheel, Symbol, Sackbut, Drum, Geometric solid, Tetrahedron, Tower, Trident, Trumpet, Double vajra and Anvil.

-Port and windows, Between, Watercolor, Proper, Armed, Azure, Boa, Wreath, Charged, Castle, Crest, Ogee, Crown, Created, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Langued, Lion, Masoned, Or, Pale, Party per pale, Leather, Argent, Without divisions, Civic, Purpure, Rampant, Religious, Sable, Vert, Grasping, Plain tincture, Freehand, Three, One and Helm.
+Port and windows, Between, Watercolor, Proper, Armed, Azure, Bend sinister, Boa, Wreath, Charged, Castle, Crest, Ogee, Created, Quarterly, Triple-towered, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Langued, Motto, Lion, Masoned, Or, Pale, Party per pale, Leather, Argent, Without divisions, Civic, Purpure, Rampant, Religious, Sable, Vert, Grasping, Plain tincture, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,